 Very often we have clients come to us at Distinctive Career Services asking about having a functional resume written.

-Most often, after discussing the reasons why they may want a functional resume, we advise the client against one.
+Most often, after discussing the reasons why they may want a functional resume, we advise against one.

-While a functional resume can be beneficial and effective in some situations, you must be very strategic and think carefully about the pros and cons before deciding on one for your background.
+While a functional resume can be beneficial and effective in some situations, you must be very strategic and think carefully about the pros and cons before deciding on one for yourself.

 But, even if the recruiter or employer does read it, do you really want your resume studied with an eye out for the flaws in your background?
 This isn’t usually the way to make the best first impression.